-In rare instances of persistent unsatisfactory behaviour or serious one-off incidents, it is necessary to use one of the higher-level sanctions listed below:
+In rare instances of persistent unsatisfactory behaviour or serious one-off incidents, it is necessary to use one of the higher-level sanctions listed below.
+Before such a sanction is imposed, there will be an investigation of the matter within School.
+The parents will be informed of the basis for the School's concerns and will be invited to discuss the matter with the Head of School or a Deputy Head, as appropriate.